simonski/gm-api-python/README.md

 ## Usage

-`gmapi` can be used directly via the terminal with the `gm` command, or via the API.
+Can be used directly via the terminal with the `gm` command, or via the API in your own python.

 ## Usage (Terminal)